gorlok/aoj-server/README.md

 Please note that sources are keep in ISO-8859-1.

+## Build and running

+To build the project, run on the root folder: `mvn clean package`

+Start the game server with: `java -jar target/server-0.12.3.jar`

 # Argentum Online Client

 It's planned to be build a proper client using libGDX (OpenGL).